arshad827/assembly-frontend-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features implemented
-2 standard components for listing and detail with state.\
+2 standard components for listing and detail with state\
-DS for listing.\
+DS for listing\
-UI library.\
+UI library\
-TDD.\
+TDD
 ## Available Scripts

 In the project directory, you can run: